 My Story

 I started in the kitchen when I was 3 years old, peeling cloves of garlic for my dad.
 This is my earliest memory and the beginning of my love of being in the kitchen.
-I've spent a summer cooking through entire cookbooks, planned meals for the weekend, and experimented with new recipes.
-From rolling out fresh sheets of pasta to canning fresh jam and tomato sauce in the summer, cooking has never left my life.
+I spent summers cooking through entire cookbooks, planning meals for the weekend, and experimenting with new recipes.
+From rolling out sheets of pasta to canning fresh jam and tomato sauce in the summer, cooking has never left my life.

 Growing up, my dad gave me the nickname, Little Chef, partially inspired by Remy's nickname in Ratatouille, and by my constant need to be in the kitchen and make a mess of it.

 I've always been a bit chaotic and messy in the kitchen.
-My grandma often compares me to her own mother, who she tells me was a tornado in the kitchen.
-My grandma was the one responsible for cleaning up after her.
+My grandma often compared me to her own mother, who she described as a tornado in the kitchen.
 Out of the mess came a feast for the family.
-Splatters and spills created plates of salami, cheese, Fritto Misto, pasta, chicken, fish, soup, piles of cookies, especially around holidays.
+Splatters and spills created plates of salami, cheese, Fritto Misto, pasta, fish, soup, piles of cookies, especially around holidays.
 Nana was proof that you don't have to be organized or strictly follow rules to be a great cook!

 Pear and Pecorino

-I started Pear and Pecorino as a way to share recipes and stories, explore ideas about the joy and comfort of cooking, and talk about the cathartic process of making a meal.
+I originally started Pear and Pecorino in 2019 as a way to share recipes and stories, explore ideas about the joy and comfort of cooking, and talk about the cathartic process of making a meal.
 My family and I used to have slices of pear and Pecorino as an after-dinner treat.
 It's a delicious combination of flavors, and the easiest dish you could make.
 Sweet and salty, just two amazing ingredients brought together to make something new.
-This idea is the heart of this blog: bring together great ingredients, make delicious homemade meals and cook the food that brings me joy.

 ~Isabella